 Full disclosure: Some of what I’m going to talk about below is meant to reassure you that you don’t have to wean for some of the commonly cited reasons.
 That doesn’t mean that you “can’t” or “shouldn’t,” it just means I don’t want you to feel pressured to wean if you’re not ready yet.

 At the same time, if weaning is something you need to do, I’m not judging.
+Nursing is a two-way street, and if you need to end this time, there’s nothing wrong with weaning.
 I just want to make sure you know all the facts.

 Weaning because of pressure from family or friends